 To do this on the Twitter app, swipe left on your Twitter Home feed (or tap your profile photo).
 Then choose Settings and privacy > Privacy and safety and ensure Receive messages from anyone is switched ON (green).
 Or go to https://twitter.com/settings/safety in a browser.

-To view your message requests, tap the envelope icon to go to your inbox – at the top there are two tabs.
-Simply tap on Requests to see messages from people you don’t follow (if you don’t see this option on the screen, you don’t have any requests).
+To view your message requests, tap the envelope icon to go to your inbox.
+Simply tap on Message Requests at the top to see messages from people you don’t follow (if you don’t see this option on the screen, you don’t have any requests).
 You can Accept or Delete a message request.